 Bone density testing

 Bone density testing can be used to detect or confirm suspected osteoporosis, even before a fracture occurs.
-A number of rapid screening techniques are available to measure bone density at the wrist or the heel.
-The most useful test, however, is dual-energy x-ray absorptiometry (DXA), which measures bone density at the sites at which major fractures are likely to occur: the spine and hip.
+A number of rapid screening techniques are available to measure bone density at the finger or the heel by dual-energy x-ray absorptiometry Dual-energy x-ray absorptiometry (DXA) A doctor can often diagnose a musculoskeletal disorder based on the history and the results of a physical examination.
+Laboratory tests, imaging tests, or other diagnostic procedures are sometimes... read more (DXA), which can be used to measure bone density at these sites.
+However, results of rapid screening tests should be confirmed with conventional DXA scans.
+Conventional DXA scans, the most useful test, measures bone density at the spine and hip, which are the sites at which major fractures are likely to occur.
 This test is painless, involves very little radiation, and can be done in about 10 to 15 minutes.
 It may be useful for monitoring the response to treatment as well as for making the diagnosis.
-DXA may also reveal osteopenia, a condition in which bone density is decreased but not as severely as in osteoporosis.
-Osteopenia can also increase the risk of fractures.
+DXA scans may also reveal osteopenia, a condition in which bone density is decreased but not as severely as in osteoporosis.
+People who have osteopenia also have an increased risk of fractures.

 Prevention of Osteoporosis

 Prevention of osteoporosis is generally more successful than treatment because it is easier to prevent loss of bone density than to restore density once it has been lost.
+Prevention measures are recommended for anyone who has bone loss or who has risk factors for bone loss, regardless of whether they have had an osteoporosis-related fracture.
 Osteoporosis prevention involves

 Managing risk factors (for example, quitting smoking and avoiding excess alcohol and caffeine use)

 Certain measures can help prevent fractures.
-Many older people are at risk of falls because of poor coordination, poor vision, muscle weakness, confusion, and use of drugs that cause light-headedness when people stand or cause confusion.
-Modifying the home environment for safety (see Prevention) and working with a physical therapist to develop an exercise program can help.
-Strengthening exercises may help improve balance.
+Many older people are at risk of falls because of poor coordination and balance, poor vision, muscle weakness, confusion, and use of drugs that cause light-headedness when people stand or of drugs that cause confusion.
+Modifying the home environment for safety Prevention Most falls occur when older people with one or more physical conditions that impair mobility or balance encounter an environmental hazard.
+Although many people have no symptoms before a fall... read more and working with a physical therapist Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
+It can improve joint and muscle function, helping... read more to develop an exercise program can help.
+Strengthening exercises Strength training There are many forms of exercise, and each type has its advantages and disadvantages.
+Some types of exercise expend more calories than others (see table Calories Expended During Exercise).
+Different... read more , including core strengthening, may help improve balance.

 Treatment of Osteoporosis